krmarshall/Fainne-Mor/docs/01-rules/07-travel.md

 **Rangers.** Rangers can perform two activities.

-**Outlander Background.** The Wanderer feature is replaced with the following: "In addition to your normal choice of activity when travelling, you can perform the Navigate or Forage activity."
+**Outlander Background.** The Wanderer feature is replaced with the following: "In addition to your normal choice of activity when travelling or camping, you can perform the Navigate, Forage, or Set Up activity."

 **DCs.** DCs are determined using two tables: Activity DCs and Activity DC Modifiers.